Emil Tchakarov: Sofia Festival Orchestra and recordings

 In 1986 Tchakarov founded the Sofia Festival Orchestra with the support of prominent Bulgarian musicians.
-He conducted the Verdi Requiem at the Lucerne Festival in 1989 and in Sofia.
-At the end of the 1980s his international renown led CBS Records, Sony to engage him to record a series of six Russian Operas, which he did over four years with the Sofia Festival Orchestra.
+The orchestra became central to his late career and to his major recording projects.
+At the end of the 1980s, CBS Records and Sony Classical engaged him to record a cycle of Russian operas, including works by Modest Mussorgsky, Alexander Borodin, Mikhail Glinka and Pyotr Ilyich Tchaikovsky.